 UAW president holds White House talks on vehicle emissions

-WASHINGTON, Feb 10 (Reuters) - United Auto Workers (UAW) President Rory Gamble held a virtual meeting last week with a top White House environmental official as the Biden administration moves to reverse the rollback in vehicle emissions rules adopted under then President Donald Trump.
+WASHINGTON/DETROIT, Feb 10 (Reuters) - United Auto Workers (UAW) President Rory Gamble held a virtual meeting last week with a top White House environmental official as the administration of U.S. President Joe Biden moves to reverse the rollback in vehicle emissions rules adopted under his predecessor.

-A spokesman for the Detroit-based union confirmed Gamble met with White House domestic climate change adviser Gina McCarthy and other members of the Biden Administration.
+A spokesman for the Detroit-based union confirmed on Tuesday Gamble met with White House domestic climate change adviser Gina McCarthy and other members of the Biden administration.

 "It was a very open and positive dialogue," Gamble said in a statement, praising the Biden administration's "commitment to regular dialogue with the UAW."